 - This essentially a 'working' TPD policy where you add features of a working policy.

 The vast majority of TPD insurance policies will convert to 'non-working' TPD insurance policies once you reach a certain age limit.
 Depending on the policy, this is typically age 65, 70 or 75.

 Because you're probably not working the same job anymore at this age, your TPD definitions change.
 These definitions specify what kind of disability you need to have in order for a policy to payout.
 These may vary between policies, but will generally include either one or both of the following:

 1. The insured person suffers the total and permanent loss of:

 - Two limbs

 - The sight in both eyes

 - One limb and the sight in one eye.

-2. The insured person suffers a loss of independent existence and is unable to perform a specified number of activities of daily living.
+2. The insured person is unable to perform a specified number of activities of daily living.

 These activities include: